sumahiremath/buildtales/README.md

 # 🛠️ buildtales.dev

-**Personal blog by [Suma](https://www.linkedin.com/in/sumamanjunath)** — thoughts on engineering leadership, teams, systems, fintech, and culture.
+**BuildTales** is a personal blog by **Suma Manjunath** — legally Sumalatha Manjunath, known online as **Suma Hiremath** — an engineering leader passionate about systems, fintech, teams, and the messy magic of software.

 > _“Stories and insights from the journey of building teams, systems, and culture.”_